Alderman Lopez, Are You Kidding? Lopez Statement on Susan Russell’s Dismissal

 I appreciate that the Alderman now thanks Russell; he ought to.
 However he also tried to fire her almost from the start.
 Lopez and I were at breakfast when Russell was barely two weeks into the job, and talked about wanting to write a press release to call her out.
 I suggested that instead he try to help.
 He never wrote that release – but he certainly issued many communications to the media about her nearly from the start.

 A public official can’t “make” any city “no kill” without a plan, without a general agreement from those who will carry the plan out and with resources to carry that plan out.
 I told this to Lopez, who was surprised at the cool response to his idea.
-I then assumed at that time that his heart is in the right place, and was grateful for what I assumed was an animal loving Alderman, making companion animals a priority.
+At that time I assumed at that time that his heart is in the right place, and was grateful for what I assumed was an animal loving Alderman, making companion animals a priority.

 Lopez did not convene the workgroup – I did.

-This workgroup meeting which Lopez refers did not occur prior to Russell being hired, she was in attendance.
+This workgroup meeting which Lopez refers did not occur prior to Russell being hired.
+In fact, she was in attendance.